-LPA HEXHAM and ACOMB LPA name (1) Check unrestricted sprawl of large built-up areas (2) Prevent neighbouring towns merging into one another (3) Assist in safeguarding the countryside from encroachment (4) Preserve the setting and special character of historic towns Conclusion Balance of contributions to purposes (1) to (4) edge of Acomb and ribbon development along the A6079 however this is likely to be contained by the Birkey Burn and beyond that by the A69.
+LPA HEXHAM and ACOMB LPA name (1) Check unrestricted sprawl of large built-up (2) Prevent neighbouring towns merging into one another (3) Assist in safeguarding the countryside from encroachment (4) Preserve the setting and special character of historic towns Conclusion Balance of contributions to purposes (1) to (4) LFA LFA Hallie edge of Acomb and ribbon development along the A6079 however this is likely to be contained by the Birkey Burn and beyond that by the A69.
 Hexham and development in this LPA would increase the risk of merger.
 Burn creates an opportunity to provide strong, durable boundaries to prevent encroachment on the countryside. which Hexham sits and therefore makes a high contribution to the wider setting of the historic town.
 High contribution to the prevention of merger and impact on historic setting outweighs the lower risks of sprawl and encroachment on countryside.
-HM04b West Oakwood Solution State ✓ This LPA forms a large part of a 1.5km gap between Acomb and Hexham and development in this LPA would increase the risk of merger. ✓ This LPA comprises open countryside and there is little opportunity to provide a strong, durable boundary therefore development would create a high risk of encroachment on the countryside. ✓ This LPA contributes to the experience of the steep, green valley in which Hexham sits and therefore makes a high contribution to the wider setting of the historic town. ✓ LPA HM04 Overall high contribution to Green Belt purposes.
+HM04b West Oakwood ○ There is a slight risk of ribbon development along the C239 and other non-compact development from the west edge of Oakwood. ✓ This LPA forms a large part of a 1.5km gap between Acomb and Hexham and development in this LPA would increase the risk of merger. ✓ This LPA comprises open countryside and there is little opportunity to provide a strong, durable boundary therefore development would create a high risk of encroachment on the countryside. ✓ This LPA contributes to the experience of the steep, green valley in which Hexham sits and therefore makes a high contribution to the wider setting of the historic town. ✓ LPA HM04 Overall high contribution to Green Belt purposes.
 The high risk of merger, encroachment on countryside and impact on historic setting outweigh the lower risk of sprawl.
-HM05 East Park S While this LPA is strongly contained by the A69 there is a slight risk of leap-frog development associated with the A69 interchange. ✓ This LPA forms a large part of a 1.5km gap between Acomb and Hexham and development in this LPA would increase the risk of merger on open hillside would increase prospect of merger with Acomb, across a narrow gap to the A69 ✓ This LPA comprises open countryside and there is little opportunity to provide a strong, durable boundary therefore development would create a high risk of encroachment on the countryside. ✓ This LPA contributes to the experience of the steep, green valley in which Hexham sits and therefore makes a high contribution to the wider setting of the historic town. ✓ LPA HM05 Overall high contribution to Green Belt purposes.
-The high risk of merger, encroachment on countryside and impact on historic setting outweigh the lower risk of sprawl.
-HM06a Howford Quarry S There is a slight risk of ribbon development along Howford Lane and non-compact development associated × There is a low risk of merger in this LPA. ✓ The greater part of this LPA, excepting the former Howford Quarry, comprises open countryside and there is ✓ This LPA contributes to the experience of the steep, green valley in which Hexham sits and therefore makes a high ✓ HM06a Overall high contribution to Green Belt purposes.
+HM05 East Park ○ While this LPA is strongly contained by the A69 there is a slight risk of leap-frog development associated with the A69 interchange.
+This LPA forms a large part of a 1.5km gap between Acomb and Hexham and development in this LPA would increase the risk of merger on open hillside would increase prospect of merger with Acomb, across a narrow gap to the A69 ✓ This LPA comprises open countryside and there is little opportunity to provide a strong, durable boundary therefore development would create a high risk of encroachment on the countryside.
+This LPA contributes to the experience of the steep, green valley in which Hexham sits and therefore makes a high contribution to the wider setting of the historic town. ✓ LPA HM05 Overall high contribution to Green Belt purposes.
+The high risk of merger, encroachment on countryside and impact on historic setting outweigh the lower risk of sprawl. НМ06а Howford Quarry ○ There is a slight risk of ribbon development along Howford Lane and non-compact development associated × There is a low risk of merger in this LPA. ✓ The greater part of this LPA, excepting the former Howford Quarry, comprises open countryside and there is ✓ This LPA contributes to the experience of the steep, green valley in which Hexham sits and therefore makes a high ✓ HM06a Overall high contribution to Green Belt purposes.
 The high risk of encroachment on